-Partnership Agreement as part of the Formation Process
+Partnership Agreement as Part of the Formation Process

 Hence, it is crucial that partners have their Partnership Agreement ready before the formation of the Partnership.
-This allows for a smooth running of the business, as well as minimizing potential disputes and conflicts that could arise in the future.
+This allows for a smooth running of the business, as well as minimising potential disputes and conflicts that could arise in the future.

 - How to Choose an ACRA-Approved Name for Your Business

 - Company Seals vs Rubber Stamps in Singapore: When to Use What

 - 8 Tips on Choosing the Best Virtual Office in Singapore for Your Business